 Moving on, as the organization’s objective and drive started gathering support, Samarthanam’s areas of service also widened.
-Samarthanam moved onto initiating Parisara- A dry waste management programme, ‘Vidyaprasad’ – Mid-day meal programme providing nutritious meal to students in Government schools, Rehabilitation Centres for women in distress, Social Enterprises like Punar and a Sports Association for the visually impaired by name “Cricket Association for Blind in India (CABI)”.
+Samarthanam moved onto initiating Parisara- A Dry Waste Management Program; ‘Vidyaprasad’ – Mid-day meal programme providing a nutritious meal to students in Government schools; Rehabilitation Centres for Women in Distress; Social Enterprises like Punar and a Sports Association for the visually impaired - Cricket Association for Blind in India or CABI.
 The initiatives kept escalating and strengthening covering plethora of sectors and catering to the needs of many individuals.
 As the drive was perceived to be significant and noble, the support received from various quarters was exemplary.

 Samarthanam is affiliated to the World Blind Union and Rehabilitation International.

 As Samarthanam continues to grow, along with Shri Mahantesh’s entrepreneurial finesse, the support extended by Trustees Vasanti Savanur, Uday Kumar YB, and Buse Gowda S is significant in taking the organization to new heights, escalating in area and energy.